maggie3003/IOOFCodingChallenge/README.md

 This app is written based on the following assumptions:
 1. if there are more than one robot placed on table, MOVE and ROTATE commands are meant to move the lastest one;

+This app is using Java version 11.
+(Some IDE might ask you to set up JDK).